Reduced fidelities for free fermions out of equilibrium: From dynamical quantum phase transitions to Mpemba effect: Final-state fidelity and the quantum Mpemba effect

 Let us consider a nonequilibrium situation where the Hamiltonian $H$ generating the time evolution possesses a certain symmetry.
 For simplicity, we assume a $U(1)$ symmetry with charge $Q$, namely $[H,Q]=0$.
 We thus expect that, irrespective of the initial state, all stationary states also possess that symmetry, and thus satisfy $[\rho_A^{\infty},Q_A]=0$, where $Q_A$ is the charge restricted to subsystem $A$.
 Given an initial state $|\Psi_0\rangle$ which breaks the symmetry, $[|\Psi_0\rangle \langle \Psi_0|, Q]\neq 0$, a natural question is to quantify how fast is the symmetry restored during the time evolution, or how fast does the system thermalize and reaches its stationary state.
 Certain situations give rise to the quantum Mpemba effect, where dynamics from initial states which strongly break the symmetry restore it faster than dynamics from initial states closer to a symmetric state \cite{ares2023entanglement,ares2025quantum}.
-The quantum Mpemba effect has been investigated theoretically and experimentally using various measures, such as the so-called entanglement asymmetry\cite{ares2023entanglement,joshi2024observing,murciano2024entanglement}, the trace distance \cite{aharony2024inverse,zhang2025observation}, the Frobenuis distance \cite{carollo2021exponentially} or the relative entropy \cite{moroder2024thermodynamics,ares2025simpler} (see Ref.~\cite{ares2025quantum} for a recent review on the subject).
+The quantum Mpemba effect has been investigated theoretically and experimentally using various measures, such as the entanglement asymmetry\cite{ares2023entanglement,joshi2024observing,murciano2024entanglement}, the trace distance \cite{aharony2024inverse,zhang2025observation}, the Frobenius distance \cite{carollo2021exponentially} or the relative entropy \cite{moroder2024thermodynamics,ares2025simpler}.
+Quantum fidelities akin to the FSF have also been used to detect quantum Mpemba effects in two dimensional bosonic systems \cite{yamashika2025quenching}.
+For a recent review on quantum Mpemba effects, see Ref.~\cite{ares2025quantum}.